Every once in a while, you run into a small town that just goes beyond what you had expected; we spent the weekend in Liège Belgium with Kids.

 THE ESSENTIAL TRAVEL GUIDE TO: Liège Belgium with Kids

-When travellers visit Belgium, they usually set their sights on Brussels and cities in Flanders like Antwerp and Ghent.
+When travelers visit Belgium, they usually set their sights on Brussels and cities in Flanders like Antwerp and Ghent.
 But there is plenty to see and do in the south of the country too.
 With its proximity to the German, Dutch, and Luxembourg borders, Liège makes an excellent base for exploring a whole range of European countries.
-Whether you’re looking for a fun day-trip from Brussels or a weekend getaway, why not consider Liège for your next holiday in Belgium?
+Whether you’re looking for a fun day trip from Brussels or a weekend getaway, why not consider Liège for your next holiday in Belgium?